Third party assistance in UG and PG coursework guidelines

 Staff members refers to individuals employed by the University on a full or part time basis

-Third parties are people you ask for help, other than your lecturers or tutors.
-Third parties may be fellow students, reading groups, friends, parents, Libraries and Learning Services, or professional editing services
+Third parties include people (other than your lecturers or tutors) or entities you ask for help.
+Third parties may be fellow students, reading groups, friends, parents, Libraries and Learning Services, professional editing services, professional tutoring services and the like.
+These may be human or driven by artificial intelligence.

 University means the University of Auckland and includes all subsidiaries.